 The program is designed for students who wish to create a pathway into a health care field.
 It provides a core set of courses to build a foundation of health care knowledge.
 It also provides the flexibility for students to focus their studies on a particular area of interest through the selection of open and restricted elective courses.
 The flexibility gives students an opportunity to identify how their strengths, values and skills can best serve the health of their communities.

-Students in the health services program have the option to complete the entire program face-to-face or complete their last two years asynchronously online.
+Students in the health services program have the option to complete the entire program face-to-face or online.

 Student learning outcomes